cplett/cplett.github.io/page/xtb/4-frequencies.md

 {% include codecell.html content=struc_file_1 style="font-size:10px" %}
 </div>

-Another functionality of **xtb** is the Single-Point Hessian (SPH) approach.
-This allows to compute reasonable Hessians on arbitrary structures.
+Another feature of **xtb** is the Single-Point Hessian (SPH) approach, which allows the calculation of reasonable Hessians on arbitrary structures.

-It can be used to, *e.g.*, compute the thermocorrections of a DFT optimized structure to save the computational time of a rather expensive DFT Hessian.
+This can be useful, for example, to compute thermocorrections for a DFT-optimized structure, saving computational time compared to a more expensive DFT Hessian calculation.

-To activate it, the `--bhess` flag is used as explained in the [documentation](https://xtb-docs.readthedocs.io/en/latest/hessian.html#single-point-hessian-sph-calculations).
-Further information on the theoretical concept can be found in the [publication](https://pubs.acs.org/doi/10.1021/acs.jctc.0c01306).
+To activate the SPH approach, use the `--bhess` flag, as described in the [documentation](https://xtb-docs.readthedocs.io/en/latest/hessian.html#single-point-hessian-sph-calculations).
+For further details on the theoretical concept, refer to the [publication](https://pubs.acs.org/doi/10.1021/acs.jctc.0c01306).